-Directors are not normally liable for debts that a company cannot afford to pay.
-However there are some circumstances where personal liable can exist.
+Directors are not normally personally liable for company debt.
+However there are some circumstances where they will be.

-A common way that a director can become liable for a company debt is with a personal guarantee.
-If a guarantee is given the director becomes personally liable if the company cannot pay the debt.
-This would be the case if an insolvent company was liquidated.
+A common way that a director can become personally liable for a company debt is by giving a personal guarantee (PG).
+Put simply after a PG if given if the company is liquidated the director must pay the debt in full from their own pocket.

-Very often a bank will demand a personal guarantee before offering the company an overdraft, credit card or loan.
+Very often a bank or invoice finance company will demand a personal guarantee before offering the company an overdraft or loan.
 They are also commonly required on property lease agreements.

 Personal guarantees are normal in the case of small or medium sized company borrowing.
 Directors of these companies must expect to give a guarantee before a bank will lend to them.

-An directors loan account is no problem if a company continues to trade.
+The loan account is not an issue if the company continues to trade.
 In these circumstances the outstanding balance can be repaid by forgoing future dividends.
 The problem comes if the company is liquidated.

 If a director is accused of wrongful trading this can lead to their disqualification.
-If they are disqualified there is then a risk that they could also be held liable for some of the company’s debts.
+There is then a risk that they could also be held liable for some of the company’s debts.

 Where this situation occurs a director can be held liable for the debts that the company accumulated from the time they started to act improperly.

-If a director is liable for debt after the closure of a company this cannot be ignored.
-If an agreement cannot be reached the creditor will normally resort to taking legal action to enforce payment.
+If you find you are liable for debt after the closure of your company this cannot be ignored.
+Where you cannot reach a payment agreement the creditor will usually take legal action to enforce the payment.

-Very often a director will not have sufficient funds personally to simply pay the outstanding debt in full.
-In these circumstances the bank or liquidator will normally accept a reasonable agreement regarding the debt’s repayment.
+In circumstances where you do not have sufficient funds to pay the outstanding debt in full the bank or liquidator will normally accept a repayment agreement.
 This may be in the form of a monthly repayment plan or a smaller lump sum in full and final settlement.